There are some bloggers who seem to have a natural gift when it comes to writing. Some bloggers seem to be naturally gifted writers.

 So let’s break down the rules that’ll help you transform your unremarkable draft into a perfectly polished post.

-7 Editing Rules That Will Totally Transform Your Next Post
+7 Editing Tips That Will Totally Transform Your Next Post

 Grammar expletives are literary constructions that begin with the words it, here, or there followed by a form of the verb to be.